Learn how to move forward with less stress in the first part of this 10-day meditation course (full course available only to Headspace subscribers).

 Most thoughts, emotions, and anxiousness caused by worry are negative, imagining worst-case scenarios, anticipated threats, or scenarios that reflect our own lack of self-worth.

-Occasional anxieties are a normal part of life.
+Occasional anxiety over the future is a normal part of life.
 In fact, our brains are evolutionarily wired to worry: our cave-dwelling ancestors, who imagined the worst when they heard leaves rustle, had better odds of surviving a predator by being in this state of constant alert.
 So worrying, to some extent, is a natural part of life — we worry about paying a bill, or how a first date might turn out, or if the weather might ruin a planned BBQ.

 Harvard researcher and lecturer Shawn Achor writes in his book The Happiness Advantage, “Adversities, no matter what they are, simply don’t hit us as hard as we think they will.
 Our fear of consequences is always worse than the consequences themselves.”

 For some worriers, anxious thoughts are fueled by an underlying belief about worrying — that it’s somehow protective, will help us avoid bad things, or prepare us for the worst.
 Worry might keep our minds busy, but not in a constructive way.
-So we owe it ourselves to break the worry habit.
-Here’s how to stop worrying about everything, or at least how to worry less.
+So we owe it ourselves to break the worry habit and start living.

 Learning to limit anxious thoughts shows that you actually have more control over them than you think.
 You’re training your mind not to dwell on worries at all hours of the day or night.
 Plus, you’ll have more available hours in the day (not to mention energy) for productive thinking.